NOTE: The Outlaw’s Bride is a rewrite of The Stagecoach Bride that I originally wrote with Stephannie Beman.

 But marriage to Millie isn’t like what he had with his first wife.
 Millie isn’t weighed down by a harsh past.
 She has an innocent way of looking at the world that becomes a welcome relief after all he’s been through.
 In the rugged Wyoming Territory, she’s the only pleasant thing that exists.

-And this poses a very difficult proposition for him.
+This poses a very difficult proposition for him.
 Feelings get in the way of doing what’s necessary.
-Will he be forced to choose between the demand for justice and the longing for meaningful connection with another person?
+And he can’t afford for anything to get in his way.